kartikayverma56/cs452-mergesort/README.md

   of levels.
 - You are recommended to do this: let child threads call pthread_exit() to exit. parent thread itself doesn't need to call pthread_exit().
-This is a recommendation but is not a requirement, however, later on when you work on project 5, you will see the vaule of doing this.
+This is a recommendation but is not a requirement, however, later on when you work on the Cadillac (threads library) project, you will see the vaule of doing this.

 ## Submission

-Due Date: 23:59pm, Feburary 8th, 2021.
+Due Date: 23:59pm, March 15th, 2022.
 Late submissions will not be accepted/graded.
 All grading will be executed on onyx.boisestate.edu.
 Submissions that fail to compile on onyx will not be graded.